KennethManzi1/8-week-SQL-Challenge/Case 2 Pizza Runner/D. Pricing and Ratings.md

 ```

 **Answer:**
+- The runner has a total revenue of $174.00

 ### 2. What if there was an additional $1 charge for any pizza extras?
 Add cheese is $1 extra